rob10campbell/PRoPS-colloids_setup/Programming-Resources/README.md

 Our work currently relies on familiarity with the command line, Python, R, and C++, as well as MacOS.
 All of us were new to at least some of these things when we started working in the PRoPS group.
 To help future group members get up to speed faster, we've collected some of the resources we found most useful for learning these topics here.

+[Last Update: August 2021]

-This guide was compiled by Rob Campbell and was last updated August 2021.
+This guide was compiled by Rob Campbell.

 [PRoPS Group]: https://web.northeastern.edu/complexfluids/
 [HOOMD-blue]: http://glotzerlab.engin.umich.edu/hoomd-blue/